-When starting an exit planning process, most business owners have an end in mind.
-It usually has three components; when they want to exit, how much they expect to leave with, and who they will sell the business to.
+When starting the exit planning process, most business owners have an end in mind.
+It usually has three components: when they want to exit, how much they expect to leave with, and who they will sell the business to.

 In situations where time frames are problematic, it is often because the owner has waited too long to begin the process.
 He or she has a company capable of returning the necessary price, but it will take a few more years to get it ready.

 In other cases, the owner is burned out and desperate to leave.
 Preparing a company for sale, finding a buyer, and negotiating a deal takes time.
 The owner’s most important job is maintaining a strong and growing business throughout the (highly distracting) process.
 Many transactions have failed, or the price has been lowered, because an owner paid more attention to the deal than to the operations.